Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 cd debmirror-2.16ubuntu1
 ```

-Use the following script file stolen and adapted from the blog post above:
+Use the following script file stolen and adapted from the blog post above (save as mirror.sh):

 ```
 #!/bin/bash